Fabrics have many names, such as weaving method and processing method.

 Knowing the characteristics of each fabric will help you choose the right fabric for your collection.Of course this list will continue, so stay tuned for part II!

-You can check the ApparelX Textile Products page for more information about popular fabrics.
+Check out ApparelX Textile Products page for more information about popular fabrics.